 Available in small, medium, large and extra large and in a range of fabrics and colours.
-They are also available in heavier fabrics as The Gardening Smock and in a wider range of linens The Linen Smock.
+They are also available in heavier fabrics as our new range of The Smock in corduroy, The Gardening Smock and in a wider range of linens The Linen Smock.

 The Smock is a venerable piece of workwear has been an essential outer layer for over a century, popular with painters, sculptors, potters and craftsmen.
 A classic example of functional, utilitarian clothing, they were originally made for sailors and cut from sailcloth, making this garment a strong and sturdy extra layer.

 Known for keeping fishermen warm and dry, it was also comfortable and easy to work in.
 The slightly shortened sleeves prevented cuffs getting wet – a feature also seen on Guernsey jumpers and Breton shirts – while the tight fit and high neck ensured maximum protection from the elements.